Basics

 true

-, the user will not be able to edit the data in this field.This is useful if you want to exclusively populate a virtual field using hooks.true
+, the user will not be able to edit the data in this field.This is useful if you want to exclusively populate a virtual field using hooks.If

 , the field must be mapped when matching columns.
 The user will not be able to progress to the data review screen unless this field has been matched to a column in the input file.Note: cells in this column aren’t required to have any values, that can be validated using the validator required